 Surveys show that around 85% of Australians support the legalisation of voluntary assisted dying (VAD) to allow for better choice at the end of life.

-Despite this, only Victoria and Western Australia have passed an assisted dying law (with Victoria's in effect from 19 June 2019 and WA's law likely to come into effect mid 2021).
+Despite this, only Victoria, Western Australia and Tasmania have passed an assisted dying law (with Victoria's in effect from 19 June 2019, WA's mid-2021, and Tasmania's law due to begin operation in mid-2022).

 Here's our guide to the top 10 facts that dispel the misinformation spread in the debate around voluntary assisted dying laws.
 This misinformation has encouraged politicians not to act in a way voters clearly want them to.